Hardikgoel123/Psychometric-analysis/README.md

 ### (MBTI) Myers-Briggs Personality Type Dataset "mbti_1.csv"
 From [Kaggle](https://www.kaggle.com/datasnaek/mbti-type): This data was collected through the [PersonalityCafe forum(https://www.personalitycafe.com/forum/), as it provides a large selection of people and their MBTI personality type, as well as what they have written.

-### scraped data from reddit from "typed_comments.csv"
-Props to Matej Gjurković, and his 2018 paper [Reddit: A Gold Mine for Personality Prediction](https://www.researchgate.net/publication/325445581_Reddit_A_Gold_Mine_for_Personality_Prediction) who provided me his scraped data from personality subreddits, where people show their personality types in the forum and therfore provide labelled text comments and posts.
-I cannot share the data.

 ## Used Methods